The following two objects and eight methods comprise the essential elements of the SQLite interface:

-The principal task of an SQL database engine is to evaluate statements of SQL.
-In order to accomplish this purpose, the developer needs to know about two objects:
+The principal task of an SQL database engine is to evaluate SQL statements. of SQL.
+To accomplish this, the developer needs two objects:

 Strictly speaking, the prepared statement object is not required since the convenience wrapper interfaces, sqlite3_exec or sqlite3_get_table, can be used and these convenience wrappers encapsulate and hide the prepared statement object.
 Nevertheless, an understanding of prepared statements is needed to make full use of SQLite.